Make smarter decisions with Large Language Models

-Filtering out the noise is quite easy with tools such as Large Language Models.
-Rather than manually scanning through countless information sources each morning, LLM’s can be leveraged to filter news articles based on specifically stated interests and professional needs.
+Filtering out that noise is relatively easy with tools such as Large Language Models.
+Instead of manually scanning countless sources every morning, you can use LLMs to filter news articles based on explicitly described interests and professional needs.

-In this blog, I will showcase a solution that filters out noise from an IT related RSS news feed, essentially using the LLM for decision making on whether or not some article is worth the reading effort.
-Note that my evaluation of this solution is not so much about the specific application, i.e. filtering out noise in an IT newsfeed, but more about the concept of utilizing an LLM for a non-critical decision.
-This concept is translatable into many other domains, and I hope it inspires you to translate it into your own personal or business needs.
+In this blog, I will show you a solution that filters noise from an IT-related RSS news feed, where I essentially let the LLM do the decision making: is an article worth reading or not?
+Please note: my evaluation is not so much about the specific application (filtering noise from an IT news feed), but mainly about the concept: using an LLM for a non-critical decision.
+This concept can easily be translated to many other domains, and I hope it inspires you to apply it to your personal or business needs.

 The script

-Let’s start with the interesting part; the program itself.
-I have written the script in Python, and it looks like this:
+Let's start with the interesting part: the program itself.
+I wrote the script in Python, and it looks like this:

 #!/usr/bin/env python3